- TMW Maxwell Condo Fact Sheet

 Chinatown is characterised by its unique conservation shophouses, vibrant streetscape, and shops selling everything from traditional medicine to souvenirs.
 Unsurprisingly, it is one of the most popular tourist destinations in Singapore.

-From great shopping experience, delicious food, rich cultural heritage, and exciting nightlife all found in one location, residents of TMW Maxwell can truly look forward to a unique and fascinating experience that cannot be found elsewhere in Singapore.
+From great shopping experiences, delicious food, rich cultural heritage, and exciting nightlife all found in one location, residents of TMW Maxwell can truly look forward to a unique and fascinating experience that cannot be found elsewhere in Singapore.

 Shopping Malls and Amenities Near TMW Maxwell